 Travel Funds from the ERP Program

 The ERP Program is able to provide $300 of travel assistance to students who are attending a regional or national scientific meeting.
 To receive funding, please submit a copy of the letter of acceptance by the conference hosts and a copy of your submitted abstract to the program office.
 Students are limited to one travel award per fiscal year.
 Funds may be used to pre-pay airfare, hotel and conference registrations.
-Contact Grace if you have additional questions.
+Contact the program coordinator if you have additional questions.

 - Handout Supplement to Preparing to Give a Memorable Scientific Talk.
 Provided by Dr. David Abbott